 Smith's Longspur was first described by William Swainson as the “Painted Bunting” in 1831 from a specimen collected by John Richardson in Saskatchewan.
 Audubon later renamed this species in honor of his friend Gideon B. Smith of Baltimore in 1844 from new specimens collected in Illinois.
-Kemsies (Kemsies 1968) summarized the life history of this species in Bent's classic series but the remoteness of the sub-arctic breeding range of the Smith's Longspur meant the first systematic descriptions of breeding biology did not appear until Jehl's (Jehl 1968a, Jehl 1968c) pioneering work in northern Manitoba.
-Details of the unusual social mating system of Smith's Longspurs was later worked out by Briskie (Briskie 1992, Briskie 1993a, Briskie 1999) and Briskie et al. (Briskie et al. 1998) reported the first genetic profiling of paternity and the relationship between paternity and parental care.
-Systematic studies of the wintering ecology of Smith's Longspur were first undertaken by Gzybowski (Grzybowski 1982, Grzybowski 1983b, Grzybowski 1983c), with later work by Dunn and Dunn (Dunn and Dunn 1999), and Ormston (Ormston 2000).
+Kemsies 1968 summarized the life history of this species in Bent's classic series, but the remoteness of the subarctic breeding range of the Smith's Longspur meant the first systematic descriptions of breeding biology did not appear until Jehl's pioneering work in northern Manitoba (Jehl 1968a, Jehl 1968c).
+Details of the unusual social mating system of the Smith's Longspur was later worked out by Briskie (Briskie 1992, Briskie 1993a, Briskie 1999), and Briskie et al. 1998 reported the first genetic profiling of paternity and the relationship between paternity and parental care.
+Systematic studies of the wintering ecology of the Smith's Longspur were first undertaken by Gzybowski (Grzybowski 1982, Grzybowski 1983b, Grzybowski 1983c), with later work by Dunn and Dunn 1999 and Ormston 2000.